fortran-lang/fortran-lang.org/learn/intrinsics/MVBITS.md

       !
       integer(kind=int32), intent(in)  :: intin
       integer(kind=int32) :: intout
-        ! copy bytes from input value to new position in output value !call mvbits(from,  frompos, len,   to,     topos)
+         ! copy bytes from input value to new position in output value !          (from,  frompos, len,     to, topos)
          call mvbits(intin,       0,   8, intout,    24) ! byte1 to byte4
          call mvbits(intin,       8,   8, intout,    16) ! byte2 to byte3
          call mvbits(intin,      16,   8, intout,     8) ! byte3 to byte2